salesforce/lwc/packages/@lwc/engine-dom/README.md

 This package can be used to render LWC components as DOM elements in a DOM environment.

-Usage of internal APIs are prevented by the compiler and are therefore not documented here.

 ## Supported APIs

 This package supports the following APIs.